WUR-ABE/HSS-Cow/README.md

 > Maedeh Sadeghi, Sjoerd Boersma, Jan Dijkstra, Simon van Mourik, Peter Groot Koerkamp, and Eldert van Henten

 # About
-Official implementation of the paper *From Herd-Level to Individualized Control: A Hybrid State-Space Model for Feeding Individual Dairy Cows*.
+Official implementation of the paper "*From Herd-Level to Individualized Control: A Hybrid State-Space Model for Feeding Individual Dairy Cows*".

 This model is designed to predict individual cow responses—such as milk yield, methane emissions, and body weight changes—to varying feed intake levels.